ananthanandanan/AQ-Monitor/README.md

 # AQ-Monitor: Air Quality Monitoring Dashboard 🌬️📊

 AQ-Monitor is a data visualization dashboard built using **ReactJS**, **Mantine**, **ApexCharts**, and **Redux Toolkit** to monitor air quality data collected from Praan devices installed in the real world.
-This dashboard provides an intuitive interface to analyze and explore air quality measurements, including PM1, PM2.5, and PM10 particle concentrations, wind speed.
+This dashboard provides an intuitive interface to analyze and explore air quality measurements, including PM1, PM2.5, and PM10 particle concentrations, windiest day of a week given the date.

 ## Features 🚀

-- **Location Comparison:** Compare air quality data from three different locations throughout the day, including separate visualizations for PM1, PM2.5, and PM10 values.
+- **Location Comparison:** Compare air quality data from three different locations(devices) throughout the day, including separate visualizations for PM1, PM2.5, and PM10 values.

 - **Time-Range Filtering:** Easily filter and focus on specific time ranges within the dataset to identify trends or patterns.

 - **Time-Series Graph:** View a time-series graph that overlays PM readings (PM1, PM2.5, and PM10) on top of each other for comprehensive analysis.

 - **Dark Mode:** Toggle between light and dark modes for comfortable viewing in different lighting environments.

+- **Windy Days Analysis:** Identify and display the most windy days of the week given the date.

 - **Dataset Switching:** Switch between different datasets to view the same data in different ways.